 Why this resume works

 - Employers want to see the magnitude of your achievements and responsibilities, but trying to sell your skills with words isn’t easy.
-Try adding numbers (aka metrics) to help!
+Try adding numbers (aka metrics) to help, such as:

 Why this resume works